Live AI Ethics Training

 - Live Q&A on Your Firm's Situation Bring your specific questions, current AI tools, and edge cases.
 This is the conversation you can't have in a webinar.

-Your Trainer
+Your Presenters

 Christian Kameir